 You may have to wait to donate blood under the following circumstances:

-- Allergies – You may donate if symptoms are under control.
+- Allergies – OK if symptoms are minor.

-- Colds & Flu – Wait until you have no fever and you feel well.
+- Colds & Flu – OK if no fever/diarrhea in past 24 hours and you feel well.

 - Infectious Diseases – Check with our Donor Services staff if exposed to any contagious disease (measles, chicken pox, mumps, mononucleosis, whooping cough) in the past 4-6 weeks.